 - 14.14 Health Care Spending Account.
 The District will continue to offer regular full-time and part-time (20/40 or greater) District employees the option to participate in a Health Care Spending Account (HCSA) Program designated to qualify for tax savings under Section 125 of the Internal Revenue Code, but such savings are not guaranteed.
 The HCSA Program allows employees to set aside a pre-determined amount of money from their paycheck for health care expenses not reimbursed by any other health benefits plan with before tax dollars.
 HCSA dollars can be expended on any eligible medical expenses allowed by Internal Revenue Code Section 125.
-Any unused balance is forfeited and cannot be recovered by the employee. - 14.15 Dependent Care Assistance Program.
+Any unused balance is forfeited and cannot be recovered by the employee. - 14.15 Voluntary Vision Plan.
+Beginning with the 2017 plan year, active permanent full-time and active permanent part-time employees will be offered the opportunity to enroll in a voluntary vision plan.
+Employees will pay the full premium costs of the plan.
+The District will contract with VSP Vision Care for a voluntary vision plan with no co-pays.
+The vision plan is not available to permanent-intermittent employees. - 14.16 Dependent Care Assistance Program.
 The District will continue to offer the option of enrolling in a Dependent Care Assistance Program (DCAP) designed to qualify for tax savings under Section 129 of the Internal Revenue Code, but tax savings are not guaranteed.
 The program allows employees to set aside up to five thousand dollars (\$5,000) of annual salary (before taxes) per calendar year to pay for eligible dependent care (child and elder care) expenses.
-Any unused balance is forfeited and cannot be recovered by the employee. - 14.16 Premium Conversion Plan.
+Any unused balance is forfeited and cannot be recovered by the employee.

+- 14.17 Premium Conversion Plan.
 The District will continue to offer the option of enrolling in the Premium Conversion Plan (PCP) designed to qualify for tax savings under Section 125 of the Internal Revenue Code, but tax savings are not guaranteed.
-The program allows employees to use pre-tax dollars to pay health and dental premiums.

-14.17 Prevailing Section.
-To the extent that any provision of this Section (Section 14 - Health and Welfare, Life and Dental Care) is inconsistent with any provision of any other County or District enactment or policy, including but not limited to Administrative Bulletins, the Salary Regulations, the Personnel Management Regulations, or any other resolution or order of the Board of Supervisors, the provision(s) of this Section (Section 14 - Health and Welfare, Life and Dental Care) will prevail.
+The program allows employees to use pre-tax dollars to pay health and dental premiums. - 14.18 Prevailing Section.
+To the extent that any provision of this Section (Section 14 Health and Welfare, Life and Dental Care) is inconsistent with any provision of any other County or District enactment or policy, including but not limited to Administrative Bulletins, the Salary Regulations, the Personnel Management Regulations, or any other resolution or order of the Board of Supervisors, the provision(s) of this Section (Section 14 Health and Welfare, Life and Dental Care) will prevail.